Publish Remote Desktop with Azure AD Application Proxy

 In an RDS deployment, the RD Web role and the RD Gateway role run on Internet-facing machines.
 These endpoints are exposed for the following reasons:

 - RD Web provides the user a public endpoint to sign in and view the various on-premises applications and desktops they can access.
 Upon selecting a resource, an RDP connection is created using the native app on the OS.

 - RD Gateway comes into the picture once a user launches the RDP connection.
 The RD Gateway handles encrypted RDP traffic coming over the internet and translates it to the on-premises server that the user is connecting to.
 In this scenario, the traffic the RD Gateway is receiving comes from the Azure AD Application Proxy.

 If you haven't deployed RDS before, or want more information before you begin, learn how to seamlessly deploy RDS with Azure Resource Manager and Azure Marketplace.

-On Internet Explorer, enable the RDS ActiveX add-on.
+- If you are using RD Web on Internet Explorer, you will need to enable the RDS ActiveX add-on.

 Deploy the joint RDS and Application Proxy scenario

 After setting up RDS and Azure AD Application Proxy for your environment, follow the steps to combine the two solutions.
 These steps walk through publishing the two web-facing RDS endpoints (RD Web and RD Gateway) as applications, and then directing traffic on your RDS to go through Application Proxy.